writetome51/get-with-decimal-shifted/README.md

 # getWithDecimalShifted(<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;num,<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;numPlacesToMoveDecimal<br>): number

 Returns `num` with decimal shifted by `numPlacesToMoveDecimal`.
-`numPlacesToMoveDecimal` can be negative (to move the decimal to the left)
+`numPlacesToMoveDecimal` can be negative (to move the decimal left) or positive
-or positive (to move the decimal to the right).
+(to move the decimal right).

 ## Examples
 ```